 4. Ensure visibility and transparency

-A full transparency shall be guaranteed as to the modalities of processing of personal data through products/services.
-This is due also to the higher level of detail of information that the privacy information notice to be provided to users shall contain.
-In particular, the term of storage of data shall be indicated therein and organisation and technical measures ensuring that it is complied with shall be put in place.
+Full transparency shall be guaranteed as to the modalities of the processing of personal data through products/services.
+This aspect is due also to the higher level of detail of information that the privacy information notice to be provided to users shall contain.
+In particular, the term of storage of data shall be indicated therein, and organization and technical measures ensuring that it is complied with shall be put in place.